-In the Qumran scrolls there are passages that reflect a dichotomous-ontological approach regarding the relations between Israelites and gentiles: in scroll 4QMMT B 75-82 from Qumran, for instance, a passage is preserved that deals with intermarriage:
+In the Qumran scrolls certain passages reflect a dichotomous-ontological approach to the relations between Israelites and gentiles: in scroll 4QMMT B 75-82 from Qumran, for instance, a passage is preserved that deals with intermarriage:

+xxx

 Scholars disagree regarding the content of this passage.
-According to Elisha Qimron it is a condemnation of the phenomenon of priests marrying Israelite women who are not priests’ daughters, and he reconstructed the formula in rows 80–81 accordingly.
+According to Elisha Qimron, it is a condemnation of the phenomenon of priests marrying Israelite women who are not priests’ daughters, and he reconstructed the formula in rows 80–81 accordingly.
 Yet according to Joseph Baumgarten, the writer was condemning the phenomenon of intermarriage with gentile women and other scholars concur.

-Christine Hayes convincingly rejected Qimron’s commentary, and according to her the text emphasizes the holiness of Israel and not the holiness of the priests.
+Christine Hayes convincingly rejected Qimron’s interpretation, and according to her the text emphasizes the holiness of Israel and not the holiness of the priests.
 The passage opens with a description of the transgression (forbidden sexual relations).
 The prohibition is then explained, and then the author strengthens his claim with additional examples (Kilayim and Shatnez).
 The meaning of this is that just as Kilayim and Shatnez were prohibited (meaning the intermingling of different species) so the nation of Israel, due to its holiness (line 79), was also prohibited from certain sexual relations.
 However, according to Qimron’s interpretation of this passage the author should have emphasized the additional holiness of the priests and not the holiness of Israel (as Israelite women are not holy enough to marry priests) and the examples of Kilayim and Shatnez should have appeared after the mention of the sons of Aaron (line 79).
 The fact that they are brought in order to demonstrate the holiness of Israel teaches us that this is a prohibition placed on the entire nation of Israel due to its holiness.
 It is therefore clear that this is a prohibition against intermarriage with gentile women (it should be noted that the editors’ suggested reconstruction for lines 81 – 82 cannot be understood according to their method, for if this was a criticism directed only at priests, what is the difference between ‘holy seed’ and ‘their seed’?).
 This is considered prostitution (lines 75, 82) as Israelites and gentiles are considered two separate species that may not be blended, like Kilayim and Shatnez.

 4Q513, 2, ii also deals with intermarriage of priests’ daughters and forbids them and their families from eating from priestly gifts because of the prostitution (line 2) that their daughters have failed at and because of the fact that they are considered impure.
 Also, in the will of Kehat (4Q542), Kehat warns his sons, apparently regarding intermarriage with gentiles, which becomes clear in line 9 (ibid).

-What is clear from all these sources is that in contrast to Rozen-Zvi, it wasn’t the Jewish sages who drew the line between Jews and gentiles – the line had been drawn back in the times of Ezra and Nehemiah.
-The latter and their followers did not enable passage between the groups because of the ontological difference between them, while the Jewish sages enabled passage through the process of conversion.
+What is clear from all these sources is that in contrast to Rozen-Zvi, it was not the Sages who drew the line between Jews and gentiles – the line had been drawn back in the times of Ezra and Nehemiah.
+The latter and their followers did not enable passage between the groups because of the ontological difference between them, while the Sages enabled passage through the process of conversion.

 Sectarianism